Share-Based Compensation and Employee Benefit Plans

 (1) Forfeitures are recognized as they occur, rather than estimated.

-The total pre-tax intrinsic value of the stock options exercised during the years ended December 31, 2023 and 2024 was not material.
+The total pre-tax intrinsic value of the stock options exercised during the years ended December 31, 2022 and 2023 was not material.

 Share-based compensation expense is recognized over the awards requisite service period or over our best estimate of the period over which the performance condition will be met, as applicable.
-As of December 31, 2025 compensation cost related to stock options has been fully recognized.
+As of December 31, 2024 total unrecognized compensation cost related to stock options was not material.

 Restricted Stock